Close Menu

 3. Right or left paw forward?

-“Paw preferences in domestic dogs were studied using three different behavioural tests, recording frequency, duration and latency of paw use.
+Unlike humans who are mainly right handed, research from the University of Manchester concluded that dogs don’t have this preference.
+The research concludes: “Paw preferences in domestic dogs were studied using three different behavioural tests, recording frequency, duration and latency of paw use.
 No overall population tendency to right- or left-paw preference was seen on any of the tests, nor could a sub-population of handed dogs be detected.”

 4. Dogs hate rain more than us